nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 ### 1. Description

-> **Requirement:** Rechner (z.
-B. für Lebenshaltungskosten, finanzielle Unterstützung, Wohngeld etc.) mit Personalisierungsfunktionen durch Filter, um Kosten oder finanziellen Unterstützungen in der eigenen Situation einzuschätzen.

-This feature is about calculators that help immigrants calculate their cost of living, among other important values.
+> Calculator (e.g. for living costs, financial support, housing benefit, etc.) with personalisation functions using filters to estimate costs or financial support in your own situation.

-See [interactive instructions](#interactive-instructions), as the work, the challenges and the costs are almost the same.
+See [interactive instructions](#interactive-instructions).
+The work, the challenges and the costs are almost the same.

 ### 2. Technical requirements